 4. Hooshmand, B., et al., Homocysteine and holotranscobalamin and the risk of Alzheimer disease: a longitudinal study.
 Neurology, 2010.
 75(16): p.
 1408-14.

-A study in Sweden examining the effects of zinc and the omega-3 fatty acid DHA on mortality in prostate cancer patients was presented at the American Association for Cancer Research annual meeting in April.
+A study in Sweden examined the effects of zinc and the omega-3 fatty acid DHA on mortality in prostate cancer patients.
 Five-hundred twenty-five men with prostate cancer were followed for twenty years after being diagnosed with prostate cancer.
 Baseline dietary habits, stage of cancer at diagnosis, and deaths over the twenty years were recorded and analyzed.1

 The authors chose to investigate these two nutrients because zinc and omega-3s share the common action of attenuating the inflammatory response, and chronic systemic inflammation may fuel prostate cancer progression.
 Importantly, zinc and DHA are both difficult to obtain on a plant-based diet.